Snory/RobinOnTheWayBlog/content/blog/GameDesignList/index.md

 ### You Start With Everything And End With Nothing

 Lately, I've been contemplating a game set in the afterlife, centered around the souls that reside there.
 In relation to this theme, I've been considering a concept aligned with letting go of one's past life to achieve ascension.
 Imagine having everything - every memory of your previous life - but needing to gradually let go in order to ascend.
+This leads me to something tied with moving up.